Roman Josi: 2017–present: Norris Trophy win, captaincy

-Josi signed an eight-year, $72.472 million contract extension with the Predators during the 2019–20 season.
+Josi signed an eight-year, $72.4 million contract extension with the Predators on 29 October during the 2019–20 season.
 The lengthy contract also came with a no-movement clause.
-Josi spent most of the 2019–20 season playing alongside Ryan Ellis and the two were consistently ranked among the best defensive duo in the league.
+He spent most of the 2019–20 season playing alongside Ryan Ellis and the two were consistently ranked among the best defensive duo in the league.
 The duo began the season on a productive note, becoming the first defensemen teammates to each post 13 points within a first 11 games since 1992-93.
 Josi was named the NHL's Second Star of the Week for the week ending on 27 October after he recorded six points through three games.
 The Predators began struggling in November and they accumulated a 1–6–1 record through eight games in the month.
 During their eighth loss, a 7–2 blowout by the Chicago Blackhawks on 16 November, Josi tallied his 100th career NHL goal.
 Despite his teams' struggles, Josi was an early favourite to win the James Norris Memorial Trophy as the league's best defenceman.
-The Predators improved their record in December as Josi set a career-high four game goal streak and recorded his fourth multi-goal games this season, the most among NHL defensemen.
+The Predators improved their record in December as Josi set a career-high four-game goal streak and recorded his fourth multi-goal games this season, the most among NHL defensemen.
 His efforts were later recognized by the NHL with his second Second Star of the Week honor for the week ending on 22 December.
 Josi extended his goal streak to five games before it was snapped in a loss to the Pittsburgh Penguins on 27 December.
-By the end of December, Josi had maintained a career-high seven-game point streak and tallied a defencemen leading 14 goals and 39 assists.
+By the end of December, Josi had maintained a career-high seven-game point streak and tallied a defencemen-leading 14 goals and 39 assists.
 As such, he was named to the 2020 NHL All-Star Game, his third career All-Star Game.
 During the Predators 2020 NHL Winter Classic, Josi extend his career-high point streak to eight games and became the first defenseman in franchise history to reach the 40-point mark in fewer than 40 games.
 After tallying two points the following game, Josi set a new franchise record for points by a player through the first 40 games of the season.
 He then set another record on 5 January for longest point streak by a defenseman in Predators history, surpassing Shea Weber.
 Although Josi was experiencing success, the Predators were struggling to win games and had fallen to 11th in the conference standings by 7 January.
 As such, the team fired their head coach Peter Laviolette and replaced him with former New Jersey Devils coach John Hynes.
 Under the new coach, Josi extended his point streak to 12 games, during which he accumulated seven goals and 13 assists for 20 points.
 By the end of January, Josi became the second NHL defenseman to reach the 50-point mark as he had accumulated 14 goals and 37 assists for 51 points.
-During a game against the Dallas Stars on 7 March, Josi was assessed a minor penalty for high-sticking Corey Perry and later fined $5,000 by the NHL's Department of Player Safety.
+During a game against the Dallas Stars on 7 March, Josi was assessed a minor penalty for high-sticking Stars' winger Corey Perry and later fined $5,000 by the NHL's Department of Player Safety.
 Before the NHL paused play due to the COVID-19 pandemic, Josi recorded his 48th assist of the season to set a new career high.
 At the time of the pause, Josi was second in scoring among defensemen with 16 goals and 49 assists for 65 points through 69 games.
 He was also second among defensemen in even-strength points and fifth in power-play points.
 Josi also became the eighth defenseman in NHL history to lead a team in scoring at the end of a season with at least 15 points over the next-closest skater.
-Once the NHL resumed play, Josi and the Predators faced off against the Arizona Coyotes in the 2020 Stanley Cup Qualifiers.
+Once the NHL resumed play, Josi and the Predators faced off against the Arizona Coyotes in the 2020 Stanley Cup Qualifiers in the expanded 2020 playoffs.
 Although the season was shortened due to the COVID-19 pandemic, Josi set new career highs in goals, assists, and points and became the first Predators player and Swiss to win the James Norris Memorial Trophy.